ilanschnell/bitarray/doc/represent.rst

 Another representation
-are `compressed sparse bitarrays <./sparse_compression.rst>`, whos format is also "self terminating", but only efficient for large sparsely populated bitarrays.
+are `compressed sparse bitarrays <./sparse_compression.rst>`, whose format is also "self terminating", but only efficient for large sparsely populated bitarrays.